tasvil/tasvil.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Tatyana Koroleva.
+My name is Tatyana Korolyova.
 I am a Data Scientist and a Deep Learning Engineer.

 Extensive experience in using deep learning models to solve NLP problems.

 Graduate of Yandex Practicum, graduate of MIPT Deep learning school.

-I like working with data, experimenting, trying different approaches to training ML models.
+I like working with data, experimenting, trying different approaches to use ML models.

 Technologies used: python, transformers, sklearn, pytorch, numpy, huggingface, langchain, BERT, whisper, various language models